 My girls have loved The Wizard of Oz for years now, which sounds silly to say when they are only seven, but it’s the truth.
-So when I tossed out some birthday party ideas to them, a Wizard of Oz theme was the clear winner.
+So when I tossed out some birthday party ideas to them, a Wizard of Oz birthday party was the clear winner.
 You can recreate our party with my Wizard of Oz Party Plan and make planning your party easy!

 Our party was in two spaces: a dessert table in the dining room and activities and a candy bar in the playroom.